mattchew160/Mood-Lights/README.md

 What a majority of my time I spent on this was the many many void functions that do specific transitions, like hold_red or fade_in_blue or blue_to_green.
-This is because I wanted to make the function programing as easy as it can be by creating all of the transistions I could possibly do.
+This is because I wanted to make the function programing as easy as it can be by creating all of the transitions I could possibly do.
 From my working example, there are still bugs as how it looks IRL, but I did this such that I can explore as many concepts for creating functions.